hakanaydgmstr/miuul-machine-learning-summer-camp/README.md

  - Feature Engineering
  - Machine Learning

 During the summer camp, I took notes and examples.
-You can find these notes in subject's files (notes are in Turkish).
+You can find these notes in the subject's files (notes are in Turkish).
 Also, we did number of projects during the summer camp.
-You can find the projects in 'projects' file.
+You can find these projects in 'projects' file.